emscripten-core/emscripten/docs/process.md

 ## Updating the `emscripten.org` Website

+The `emscripten.org` site is maintained in the `site/source` directory.
+It is written in reStructuredText and maintained using the Sphinx tool.

-The site is currently hosted in `gh-pages` branch of the separate [site repository][site_repo].
-To update the docs, rebuild them and copy them into this repository.
-There is a script that will perform these steps automatically:
+The site is hosted in the `gh-pages` branch of the separate [site repository][site_repo].
+There is CI job which run on the `main` branch that will automatically update the `gh-pages` branch whenever the generated site contents change so checking out the `emscripten-site` repository should not normally be necessary.

+If for some reason you need to update the `emscripten-site` repository manually there is a script that will perform the update steps:
 [`tools/maint/update_docs.py`][update_docs].
-Just run this script with no arguments if the emscripten-site repository is checked out alongside emscripten itself, or pass the location of the checkout if not.
+Run this script with no arguments if the `emscripten-site` repository is checked out alongside emscripten itself, or pass the location of the checkout if not.

-You will need the specific sphinx version installed, which you can do using `pip3 install -r requirements-dev.txt` (depending on your system, you may then need to add `~/.local/bin` to your path, if pip installs to there).
+You will need the specific Sphinx version installed, which you can get by running `pip3 install -r requirements-dev.txt` (depending on your system, you may then need to add `~/.local/bin` to your path, if pip installs to there).